tekumara/prefect-demo/README.md

 make cluster
 ```

-Deploy agent and api
+Deploy minio (for remote storage when using Kubernetes), prefect agent and api

 ```
-make install-kubes
+make kubes-minio kubes-prefect
 ```

-Navigate to [http://localhost:4200/](http://localhost:4200/) (NB: might take a minute or two to be ready)
+Navigate to the Prefect UI at [http://localhost:4200/](http://localhost:4200/) (NB: might take a minute or two to be ready).

+The minio UI is accessible at [http://localhost:9001](http://localhost:9001).
+See `make minio-creds` for user/password.

 ## References